-- Prototyping is the realisation of a fully functioning model
+- Prototyping (literally, “creating the first of a kind”) is the realisation of a fully functioning model using the actual materials

-Taken together, the two types of modelling provide evidence of factors that may impact on, and consequences that may result from, the development of a technological outcome.
+Taken together, the two types of modelling provide evidence of factors that may impact on, and consequences that may result from, the student developing a technological outcome.

 I see a lot of students doing modelling.
 They undertake testing and trialling and they develop prototypes and test the prototype in situ, and both of those are really important parts of technological modelling.
 But if students don’t learn about modelling, and develop the knowledge base around modelling techniques and the evidence that’s gained, then they’re not able to choose the right technique at the right time.
 So that really means that teachers must teach about modelling, the different types of modelling that we use, what the different types of evidence are, how we would use that, how that supports management of risk, and supports the development of tech outcomes that are fit for purpose.

 I think one of the best ways that students can be exposed looking at a range of modelling is to invite people to present to your students, or take students out into the community.
 So one example recently was a digital technologies teacher who invited a computational modeller to come in, and they were talking about fish breeding, and how they could predict the size of tanks and the implications of different feeding and tank size on the breeding patterns of the fish.
 So that helped students understand how they managed risk and the development of the environment for those breeding programmes.

 Another really good example, an inspirational one that I’ve just seen recently, is an architectural firm in Dunedin where they are inspired by bio mimicry.
 They don’t, once they’ve met with their client, they don’t go straight to architectural drawing, they actually model first.
 So they create pictures, 3D models, they laser cut, 3D print.
 They create the most amazing models and then they start drawing from there.